God became flesh? How is it possible? What does it mean? What did it take?

 Paraphrasing in context to what Jesus was responding to, it might go something like this:

-“As a man, I admit that I would not have the authority or the power to heal the man on the Sabbath unless that authority was given by God.
-As I hear from Father and believe in agreement, I act on His authority, which means my actions are right, fair, and best.
+“As a man, I admit that I would not have the power or the authority to heal, cast out demons, and raise the dead, unless that power and authority was given by God.
+As I hear from my Father, I believe it.
+I act according to his authority, which means my actions are fair, right, and best.
 Since this is the case, why would I seek my own desires and intentions when they on their own are insufficient?
-It makes sense that, in dependence and submission to the will and plan of my Father, I commit to going where He tells me to go, and doing what He tells me to do.”
+It makes sense that, in dependence and submission to the will and plan of my Father, I commit to going where he tells me to go, and doing what he tells me to do.”

 “For God so loved the world, that He gave His only begotten (created, bred, made, produced) Son…” John 3:16